 - Does the client have blog topics that are review-based in nature?
 Use hyperlocal strategies and the intent to buy.
 For example, if the business is bicycle repair, a potential article to write is “5 Ways to Fix a Bike in Southside Jacksonville.”
 The city and neighborhood are hyperlocal and the focus on intent to fix/buy is covered by reviewing the services offered.

 - Are you striving to be informational or conversational?

 - Are you being too sales-focused?

 Updating Google My Business for Hyperlocal Marketing

-As you already know, local pack Google My Business (GMB) search results often populate with most mobile searches, which includes the business name, star-rating, number of reviews, and the ability to click on the reviews to learn more.
+As you already know, local pack Google My Business (GMB) search results often populate with most mobile searches, which include the business name, star rating, number of reviews, and the ability to click on the reviews to learn more.
 Mobile users with the intent to buy now may not scroll past the local pack of businesses.